MS Logo for Website Transparent

 MEET OUR TEAM

-It is a gift to serve as the Museum Preschool Director.
-With over twenty years in education as a teacher, instructional specialist and preschool director, I felt the magic of the 72 year legacy of extraordinary learning from the first moment I stepped into a Museum School classroom.
+It is a gift to serve as the Museum School Director.
+With over twenty years in education as a teacher, instructional specialist and preschool director, I felt the magic of the Museum School legacy of extraordinary learning from the first moment I stepped into a classroom.
 The happy, cheerful classrooms where children are actively engaged in playing, learning, and exploring are a bright spot in early childhood education.
 A day doesn’t go by that I don’t stop and appreciate having the opportunity to spend each day in such a special place amongst treasures from our museum’s history and science collections and a team of passionate educators who make the magic come alive each day.

 It is a treat to hear the stories of generations of Museum School families and to welcome our new families.
 I can’t wait for your child to join us and experience the gift of Museum School.